Arena Stage and American Alliance for Theatre & Education Host National Symposium This Weekend

-Arena Stage and the American Alliance for Theatre and Education (AATE) will host the Devise and Conquer Symposium January 8-10, 2016, a hands-on symposium to explore a variety of approaches to devising original theater.
+Arena Stage and the American Alliance for Theatre and Education (AATE) will host the Devise and Conquer Symposium this weekend, January 8-10, 2016, a hands-on symposium to explore a variety of approaches to devising original theater.
 The three-day event brings together arts educators and professional artists from across the country for three days of interactive workshops, discussions and performances in Washington, D.C. at the Mead Center for American Theater (1101 Sixth St., SW).

 Targeted toward educators and artists interested in creating within an ensemble and/or adding devising techniques to their theater curriculum, the symposium provides collaborative opportunities and investigates significant devising projects and programming among populations ranging from students and community members to professional artists.

 To register for the symposium and for additional details, visit aate.com/devise.